ooni/spec/data-formats/df-000-base.md

 - `probe_city` (`string`; optional; deprecated): name of the city where the measurement was run.
 If the user does not want to share this information, this field should be set to `null` by `v0.2.0` clients.
-Clients using `v0.3.0` of this specification SHOULD NOT emit this field.
+Clients using `v0.3.0` or greater SHOULD NOT emit this field.

 - `probe_ip` (`string`): IP address of the probe, or `"127.0.0.1"` if the user does not want to share their IP.